The Candle Exercise is really quite simple. It’s best if you use quality candles, but any candle will do, if that’s all you have.

 4) don’t let yourself fall asleep with an unattended candle!

 This kind of exercise is usually only given to students under the direct supervision of a teacher.
 If you have read this far and are committed to doing this exercise, AND you actually do it for the lengths of time specified above without interruption, then you are going to want to have a teacher.
-If and when that day comes, contact me (Michael Maciel) or Matthias Indra via Facebook Messenger.
+If and when that day comes, contact me, Michael Maciel, at email@example.com.
+You can also reach me via Facebook Messenger.